iota-community/ifttt/README.md

 # If Tangle Then That

-This small Go application is a server that creates a client library [account](https://docs.iota.org/docs/iota-go/0.1/how-to-guides/create-account) with your seed.
+This small Go application creates a client library [account](https://docs.iota.org/docs/iota-go/0.1/how-to-guides/create-account) with your seed and exposes an API that generates conditional deposit addresses (CDA) and magnet links.

-You can use the API to generate conditional deposit addresses (CDA) and magnet links.
 You can also create a callback to monitor those CDAs for changes such as incoming transactions.
 This allows you to easily trigger real-world actions based on Tangle messages.

 ## Prerequisites